As an Amazon Associate I earn from qualifying purchases.

 Everyone loved it.
 The gnocchi are very light.
 Pillowy would be the cliche way to describe them, but it’s honestly pretty accurate if you think about goose down pillows.
 The carrot broth is powerful, and is much better if you have some smoked salt on hand.
 The flavors of cow parsnip and carrots are actually even better: It’s a general rule that plants in the same family, i.e., carrots and, say dill, or tomatoes and peppers, taste “right” together on the plate.
 A good reason for cooks to learn a little botany, don’t you think?

-- 2 ounces cow parsnip leaves, blanched and squeezed (about 15 to 20 small, young leaves)
+- 2 ounces spinach or cow parsnip leaves, blanched and squeezed (about 15 to 20 small, young leaves)

 - 2 teaspoons salt

 - 1/2 cup finely grated pecorino or parmesan cheese

 - 1 1/2 cups all-purpose flour (more or less, see below)

 - Start by making the consomme.
 Peel the carrots and chop them roughly.
 Pulse them in a food processor (or chop them fine) until they are in little bits, but not pureed.

 - Put the carrot in a heavy, lidded pot and cover it with the water.
 Bring to a boil, then drop to a simmer and cook for 20 minutes.
 Turn the heat off, cover the pot and let this steep for 1 hour.

 - Strain the broth through a fine-meshed sieve lined with either cheesecloth or a paper towel.
 Clean out the pot and return the strained broth to it.
 Set aside for the moment.

 - Once the carrot broth is steeping, get a large pot of water ready; this is what you'll cook the gnocchi in.
 When it's boiling, add enough salt to make it taste like the sea.